ayonli/ngrpc/README.md

 ## Load Balancing and Routing

-If a service is served in multiple apps, gRPC Boot uses a client-side load balancer to connect to it, the load balancer is configured with a custom routing resolver which allows us redirect traffic according to the message we sent when calling RPC functions.
+If a service is served in multiple apps, NgRPC uses a client-side load balancer to connect to it, the load balancer is configured with a custom routing resolver which allows us redirect traffic according to the message we sent when calling RPC functions.